voronianski/is-express-schema-valid/README.md

 ## Formats

-#### `mongo-object-id`
+##### `mongo-object-id`

 ## Errors

-## JSONSchema
+## Spec

-In order to get comfortable with JSON Schema spec and know its' additional features I advice you to check this book ["Understanding JSON Schema"](http://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf) or look at [examples](http://json-schema.org/examples.html).
+In order to get comfortable with JSONSchema spec and know its' additional features I advice you to check this book ["Understanding JSON Schema"](http://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf) or look at [examples](http://json-schema.org/examples.html).

 ### To Do